wp-cli/doctor-command/README.md

 A check is a routine run against some scope of WordPress that reports a 'status' and a 'message'.
 The status can be 'success', 'warning', or 'error'.
-The message should be a human-readable explanation of the status.
+The message is a human-readable explanation of the status.

 	[<checks>...]
 		Names of one or more checks to run.